Finding Purpose in the Virtual Realm

 There’s a special word in Greek which I feel defines my approach to teaching Pilates and running retreats.
 That word is Meraki.
 There’s no direct translation as it’s more of a feeling or an experience than a simple adjective; it’s the soul, the creativity, the love that you put into something.
 It’s the essence of yourself that you put into your work.

-My studio, Pilates North East, is therefore founded on both love and expert knowledge; passion and extensive training; joy and a will to keep learning.
+Pilates North East is founded on both love and expert knowledge; passion and extensive training; joy and a will to keep learning.
 Pilates works with the body and not against it, and henceforth, can be adapted to everybody.
 Our doors are always open to hopeful practitioners, whatever their individual needs.

 We specialise in rehabilitation spinal health as well as individual programmes.
 We use small props alongside mat-based work, and provide sessions for total beginners and athletes alike.